 The role of the guild system must first be mentioned, as its dissolution in Rostock was a slow and tough process that was not fully completed until around 1890 (Schröder 2003, 140).
 It is a well-known fact that crafts guilds were usually able to influence individual behavior by restricting access to marriage.
-By perpetuating values stressing the association between marriage, independent economic position, and neo-local residence, they might have also helped in sustaining the prevalence of the simple family model over the long run among the city dwellers (Lynch, 1991, 80-81, 92-93).
-Also relevant is the observation that the general pattern of household composition in late-19th-century Germany leaned strongly towards simple domestic group structures (Szołtysek et al.,
+By perpetuating values stressing the association between marriage, independent economic position, and neo-local residence, they might have also helped in sustaining the prevalence of the simple family model over the long run among the city dwellers (Lynch 1991, 80-81, 92-93).
+Also relevant is the observation that the general pattern of household composition in late-19th-century Germany leaned strongly towards simple domestic group structures (Szołtysek et. al. 2010).

-2010b).
 We can also tentatively assume that simple domestic structures dominated among the rural population of the Mecklenburg hinterland of that time, making it unlikely that rural migrants would have brought to their urban destinations patterns of family life other than those resembling the conjugal households typical of their areas of origin.
-Finally, it has been argued that urban family structures generally tended to be predominantly nuclear, irrespective of time and space, although the specific patterns that prevailed in the countryside might have had an additional effect on who lived with whom in the city (Solli, 2010; Gruber, 2008; Kaiser, 1992).
+Finally, it has been argued that urban family structures generally tended to be predominantly nuclear, irrespective of time and space, although the specific patterns that prevailed in the countryside might have had an additional effect on who lived with whom in the city (Solli 2010; Gruber 2008; Kaiser 1992).

-It could be argued that, because Rostock was less affected than other areas by the changes resulting from large-scale industrialisation, proletarianisation, and "paroxystic" (Bourdelais, 2000, 364) population growth, our setting is not suitable for examining the Parsonian perspective on the relationship between industrialisation and the family.
+It could be argued that, because Rostock was less affected than other areas by the changes resulting from large-scale industrialization, proletarianization, and "paroxystic" (Bourdelais 2000, 364) population growth, our setting is not suitable for examining the Parsonian perspective on the relationship between industrialization and the family.
 Seen through these lenses, the marked durability of household structures between 1867 and 1900 in the city could be taken as a manifestation of inertia resulting from the partial and incomplete character of the structural changes of the local economy.
-This argument can, however, be refuted on the basis of our knowledge of cases from 19th-century Europe in which significant changes took place in a city's household structure without any major socioeconomic processes being involved, apart from growth in the population (Zyblikiewicz, 2010).
-It appears that additional comparative research on places with different demographic and socioeconomic characteristics must be conducted before a more thoughtful model of the relationship between "industrialisation(s)", "urbanisation" and household formation behaviour can be developed.
-Some efforts to realise this goal are already underway.
+This argument can, however, be refuted on the basis of our knowledge of cases from 19th-century Europe in which significant changes took place in a city's household structure without any major socioeconomic processes being involved, apart from growth in the population growth (Zyblikiewicz 2010).